John Frecheville Ramsden

 Sir John Frecheville Ramsden, 6th Baronet (7 January 1877 – 6 October 1958), was a British aristocrat and landowner of estates in England, Scotland and Africa.

-Life
+Biography

-Educated at Eton and Trinity College, Cambridge, Ramsden was commissioned into the British Army, serving in World War I with the Norfolk Yeomanry, promoted Captain.
+Ramsden's parents were John William Ramsden and Lady Helen Guendolen Ramsden (née Seymour), the daughter and co-heiress of Edward Seymour, 12th Duke of Somerset.
+He was educated at Eton and Trinity College, Cambridge, Ramsden was commissioned into the British Army, serving in World War I with the Norfolk Yeomanry, promoted to Captain.

+When his mother died in 1910 he inherited Bulstrode Park in Buckinghamshire.
+In 1917, he inherited Muncaster Castle.

 He was appointed High Sheriff of Buckinghamshire for 1920/21.

+In 1927 he purchased land in Africa, near the border between Kenya and Tanganyika Territory.
+He owned property near Naivasha and he was an occasional house-guest of the Happy Valley set whilst he lived in that area.

+Ramsden died at Ardverikie House on 6 October 1958.